Gautam22187/Stick-Hero-Game-Using-Java-/README.md

 Background: A separate class representing a background panel with a changing background.
 Images and Sounds
 The game includes various images and sounds stored in the "images" and "Sounds" directories.
-Make sure the file paths in the code are correct or update them as needed.